-Climate alarmists vociferously contend that global warming is responsible for creating more frequent and greater extremes of various types of weather.
-We here investigate this claim as it pertains to precipitation in Asia, focusing on the occurrence of droughts and floods as described in several papers we have reviewed on our website.
+Climate alarmists contend that global warming is responsible for creating more frequent and greater extremes of various types of weather.
+This summary investigates this claim as it pertains to precipitation variability in Asia.

-Pederson et al. (2001) developed tree-ring chronologies for northeastern Mongolia and used them to reconstruct annual precipitation and streamflow histories for the period 1651-1995.
+We begin with the work of Pederson et al. (2001), who developed tree-ring chronologies for northeastern Mongolia and used them to reconstruct annual precipitation and streamflow histories for the period 1651-1995.
 Working with both standard deviations and 5-year intervals of extreme wet and dry periods, they found that "variations over the recent period of instrumental data are not unusual relative to the prior record."
 They note, however, that their reconstructions "appear to show more frequent extended wet periods in more recent decades," but they say that this observation "does not demonstrate unequivocal evidence of an increase in precipitation as suggested by some climate models."
 Spectral analysis of the data also revealed significant periodicities around 12 and 20-24 years, which they suggested may constitute "possible evidence for solar influences in these reconstructions for northeastern Mongolia."

-Also working on the Tibetan Plateau were Shao et al. (2005), who used seven Qilian juniper ring-width chronologies from the northeastern part of the Qaidam Basin to reconstruct a thousand-year history of annual precipitation there.
-In doing so, they discovered that annual precipitation had fluctuated at various intervals and to various degrees throughout the entire past millennium.
+Also working on the Tibetan Plateau were Shao et al. (2005), who used seven Qilian juniper ring-width chronologies from the northeastern part of the Qaidam Basin to reconstruct a thousand-year history of annual precipitation there; and who in doing so discovered that annual precipitation had fluctuated at various intervals and to various degrees throughout the entire past millennium.
 Wetter periods occurred between 1520 and 1633, as well as between 1933 and 2001, although precipitation has declined somewhat since the 1990s.
 Drier periods, on the other hand, occurred between 1429 and 1519 and between 1634 and 1741.
 With respect to variability, the scientists report that the magnitude of variation in annual precipitation was about 15 mm before 1430, increased to 30 mm between 1430 and 1850, and declined thereafter to the present.
 These several findings suggest that either (1) there is nothing unusual about the planet's current degree of warmth, i.e., it is not unprecedented relative to that of the early part of the past millennium, or (2) unprecedented warming need not lead to unprecedented precipitation or unprecedented precipitation variability ... or both of the above.
-We must conclude, therefore, that the findings of this study provide absolutely no support for the climate-alarmist contention that global warming leads to greater and more frequent precipitation extremes.
+The findings of this study, therefore, do not provide support for the climate-alarmist contention that global warming leads to greater and more frequent precipitation extremes.

-Based on analyses of tree-ring width data and their connection to large-scale atmospheric circulation, Touchan et al. (2005) developed summer (May-August) precipitation reconstructions for several parts of the eastern Mediterranean region (Turkey, Syria, Lebanon, Cyprus and Greece) that extend back in time anywhere from 115 to 600 years.
-Over the latter length of time, they found that May-August precipitation varied on multiannual and decadal timescales, but that on the whole there were no long-term trends.
+In another part of the continent and based on analyses of tree-ring width data and their connection to large-scale atmospheric circulation, Touchan et al. (2005) developed summer (May-August) precipitation reconstructions for several parts of the eastern Mediterranean region (Turkey, Syria, Lebanon, Cyprus and Greece) that extend back in time anywhere from 115 to 600 years; and over the latter length of time, they found that May-August precipitation varied on multiannual and decadal timescales, but that on the whole there were no long-term trends.
 The longest dry period occurred in the late 16th century (1591-1595), while there were two extreme wet periods: 1601-1605 and 1751-1755.
 In addition, both extremely strong and weak precipitation events were found to be more variable over the intervals 1520-1590, 1650-1670 and 1850-1930.
 Consequently, the results of this study also demonstrate there was nothing unusual or unprecedented about late 20th-century precipitation events in the eastern Mediterranean part of Asia that would suggest a CO2 influence.
-If anything, as this region transited from the record cold of the Little Ice Age to the peak warmth of the Current Warm Period, May-August precipitation actually become less variable, in contrast to the climate-alarmist claim that extreme weather phenomena become more variable in the face of rising temperatures.
+If anything, as this region transited from the record cold of the Little Ice Age to the peak warmth of the Current Warm Period, May-August precipitation actually became less, as opposed to more, variable in the face of rising temperatures.

 References